-Purpose: To promote the White Ribbon values and behaviours so that CTC can become accredited as a White Ribbon Town Council.
+Purpose: To promote the White Ribbon values and behaviours as a White Ribbon Town Council.
 White Ribbon UK was founded in 2005 and is part of a global movement to end male violence against women.
 It is a charity that works with men and boys to challenge those male cultures that lead to harassment, abuse and violence.
 For public bodies, White Ribbon accreditation is evidence that an organisation is carrying out its Public Equality Duty for employees, members and service users according to the Equality Act 2010, and this is consistent with CTC’s own Equality & Inclusion Policy.
 To be accredited, the council must take certain actions and promote the work of White Ribbon.

 - Strategic Leadership- Ensuring policy and practice is compatible with the behaviours required, and creating White Ribbon Ambassadors

 - Engagement- Training Councillors and staff initially, then reaching out more widely e.g.- through Congleton Partnership